rust-lang/rust/src/doc/rustc-dev-guide/src/trait-specialization.md

 # Specialization

+**TODO**: where does Chalk fit in?
+Should we mention/discuss it here?

 Defined in the `specialize` module.

-The basic strategy is to build up a *specialization graph* during coherence checking.
+The basic strategy is to build up a *specialization graph* during coherence checking (recall that coherence checking looks for overlapping impls).
 Insertion into the graph locates the right place to put an impl in the specialization hierarchy; if there is no right place (due to partial overlap but no containment), you get an overlap error.
 Specialization is consulted when selecting an impl (of course),